Understanding Neurocognitive Injuries After a Crash in Georgia

 Under Georgia law, personal injury claims must be filed within two years from the date of the crash under O.C.G.A. § 9-3-33.
 Missing this deadline can bar recovery, regardless of the injury’s severity.
 Certain exceptions may extend this period for minors or those unable to manage their legal affairs due to a severe TBI.

 Prompt action strengthens a brain injury case.
 Victims should document all symptoms, follow medical advice, and avoid early settlements before the full extent of the neurocognitive injury is known.
-Early consultation with an Atlanta personal injury lawyer helps preserve evidence, meet legal deadlines, and protect the victim’s future health and financial stability.
+Early consultation with a personal injury lawyer helps preserve evidence, meet legal deadlines, and protect the victim’s future health and financial stability.